ppacher/mopidy-wampfrontend/README.rst

 - WebSocket and WebSocket-over-SSL is supported
 - Raw-TCP socket support
 - Debug options for WAMP and autobahn
+- Mopidy events are published to the WAMP router

 Problems & Missing Features